How to Find which Ubuntu Linux Version Running on your Computer

 How to find the Ubuntu Linux version on a computer

-As described above, there are two types of Ubuntu Linux releases Standard and Long-term support (LTS).
+As described above, there are two types of Ubuntu Linux releases: Standard and Long-term support (LTS).

 Below are steps you can use to find out the version of Ubuntu you are running.

-The quickest way to find out the Ubuntu Linux version is to use the lsb_release utility.
+The quickest way to find the Ubuntu Linux version is to use the lsb_release utility.
 LSB (Linux Standard Base) is a utility that provides information about Linux distribution.

 To use the utility, open your terminal by typing Ctrl — Alt — T on your keyboard to open the terminal.